 Medicare advantage plans are private health care that takes you off Traditional Medicare.
 We do not recommend them to anyone with an income over $30,000 or a net worth of $30,000 or more.
 This is because Medicare advantage plans leave the patient vulnerable to overwhelming medical expenses in the event of serious illness or injury.

 Medicare Supplemental Insurance is Guaranteed issue for Medicare recipients in select periods.
 The most common guaranteed issue period is upon turning 65, there is 7 month window of guaranteed issue.
 Ending employer sponsored insurance coverage or dropping a Medicare Advantage Plan are additional reasons for guaranteed issue.
-If you are not in a open enrollment period you must qualify for a supplement policy by answering some health related questions.
+If you are not in a open enrollment period you must answer health questions to qualify for a supplement policy.

 Many People Automatically Get Medicare Part A and Part B. If you collect Social Security you will automatically get Medicare Part A (Hospital Insurance) and Medicare Part B (Medical Insurance).
 If you don't want to keep Part B, you must inform Medicare or you will be charged the part B premium.